TransForm envisages four international conferences that will take place in Europe and Canada between 2018 and 2020.

 The conference “Towards people-driven care: engaging and empowering individuals, carers and families through integrated community care” focuses on examining the essential elements related to engaging and empowering people in the management of their own health and welfare in the context of where they live.
 This would include a focus on aspects that help people understand their talents and needs (e.g. health and care literacy, self-care, and access to health records).

 The third conference “Building stronger communities through integrated community care” focuses on how to engage communities as pro-active co-producers of their health and how care systems can support an assets-based approach to community development.
 Specifically, the conference examines how to enable the participation and engagement of communities in decision-making, including an examination of responding to different cultural contexts and the building of social capital.

-The final transnational conference “Making integrated community care a reality” will seek to assess how the spread and sustainability of integrated community care can be supported to achieve change at scale.
+The final transnational conference “ICC 4all.
+The new standard of care” will seek to assess how the spread and sustainability of integrated community care can be supported to achieve change at scale.
 It would also examine issues related to more effective evaluation methods to both demonstrate impact, but also to provide the essential information that can support quality improvements over time to enable integrated community care programmes to grow and mature.

 Key learning outcomes

 Participants attending the conference programmes will:

 - Develop a common understanding of the meaning of integrated community care;

 - Recognise the logic that links approaches to engaging and empowering people and communities as an essential component for the success of integrated community care projects;

 - Appreciate the strength of the evidence in support of the different elements of integrated community care in relation to: